bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

 and the symbol is "st{{validator moniker}}".
 The contract will be created by the Stake Hub Contract when a validator is created.

+Whenever a user delegates BNB, an equivalent quantity of credit tokens are created.
+On the other hand, when a user withdraws their delegation, a corresponding amount of credit tokens are destroyed, thereby releasing the BNB.

 ### Reward Distribution

 The staking reward comes from transaction fee - when a block is produced, the majority of the block fee will be